markbirbeck/gulp-endpoint/README.md

 gulp.task('default', ['compile-page']);
 ```

-Running `endpoint` from the same directory as this file will result in three endpoints being created:
+Running `endpoint` from the same directory as this file will result in a server with three endpoints being created:

 ```
 http://localhost:3000/